APRS Solar PHEV

 Solar Plug-In-Hybrid-Electric Vehicle. . . .
 Power to go.

 PURPOSE - Power-to-GO: .
-The value of this conversion is putting solar panels where they can be more useful than stuck on the roof of your house.
+The value of the solar panels on the car comes from their portability.
 As an augmentation to vehicle fuel economy, they may only gain 10 to 20% in MPG.
-And like many other solar energy projects or PHEV conversions for hybrids, this investment has an indeterminate cost-effective break-even point, because it solely depends on how much you need electrical power when you are far from the grid.
+And like many other Plug-in conversions for hybrids, this investment has an indeterminate cost-effective break-even point, because it solely depends on how much you need electrical power when you are far from the grid.
 Solar Power portability gives peace-of-mind where there is no gas or plug-in electricity available.
 Or for 8 hours all day parked at work.
-See more about Prius Emergecny Field-Day Power.
+See more about Prius Emergency Field-Day Power.
 As an aside, field work involves a lot of overnight accomodations in the Prius-Inn.
 See my Prius Inn accomodations for one.

 More photos of the final installation after 6 months: Roof Rear, Front, Driver corner, Side and Hood,

 COST: .
-We can provide these custom curved aerodynamic solar panels for about $2500 and $800 for the added battery capacity.
+These custom curved aerodynamic solar panels are about $2500 and $800 for the added 1.5 kWh battery capacity.
 Existing PHEVs only need the solar panels and charger.
 As noted above, adding Solar to a PHEV is not fundamentally economical for improved miles per dollar.
 But it is far more cost effective than the $2500 back-seat- headrest-video displays being sold by other dealers to rot the brains of your kids!
 Even a full PHEV conversion that will improve fuel economy from 50 MPG to 100 MPG is only going to save the driver of a 15,000 mile per year car, about $600 per year for $4 gas. .
 But neither is that the point either.
 The point is to reduce our dependence on foreign oil!
 And with the Solar conersion, the advantage is greater payback for your solar power investment and power-to-go wherever you need it.

 The discharge controller feeds power into the Prius to extend gas mileage but at a low enough rate (half hour) to not confuse the Prius computers.
 Also, the controller will not waste energy from the OEM battery back into the PHEV battery.
 The only time the PHEV battery is charged is during regenerative braking, from solar power, and from over night plug in.
 The batteries are designed to be cycled to about 50% yielding a lifetime of about 2 years.

 Bottom line: .
-If you are going to invest in solar power anyway, you may as well put it on your car where you can use it to offset the cost of gas and where you can take it with you wherever you go or might need it, Field events, emergencies, or just watching the kids soccer match...
-This array has been designed to aerodynamically and asthetically match the Prius for maximum economy.
+If you want to have some solar power in the field such as for Field events, emergencies, or just watching the kids soccer match, this array has been designed to aerodynamically and asthetically match the Prius for maximum economy.

 ANALOG INSTRUMENTATION: .
-The retro analog instrument panel shown to the right keeps me well informed of not only the power going into and out of the HV battery and solar panels, but also the economy of the gas engine via a tach and vacuum gauge. .
+The retro analog instrument panel (right) keeps me informed of not only the power going into and out of the Prius HV battery and solar panels, but also the economy of the gas engine via a tach and vacuum gauge. .
 The left meter is 150 to 300 volts and the right one is -50 to 0 to +100 amps. . (click for full size image). .
-This simple instrument panel is much easier to use than having to use a laptop for such displays. .
+This analog instrument panel is easier to use than a laptop for such displays. .
 The APRS ham radio below the dash is not related to this conversion but with an attached GPS provides tactical situational awareness of the positions, status and messages of similarly equipped mobiles in the surrounding area.
 The APRS network is linked to the internet and so you can always see where I am.
 Or using APRS, you can see where all the other Ham radio operators are with their bybrids.

 IEEE Conference on PHEV Technology, Washington DC, 19 Sep 2007: [IEEE conference link]